pikers/piker/README.rst

 - Built-in support for *hipstery* indicators and studies that you probably haven't heard of but that the authors **know** generate alpha when paired with the right strategies.
-- Emphasis on collaboration through sharing data, ideas, and processing power.
+- Emphasis on collaboration through sharing of data, ideas, and processing power.
-- Adoption is very low priority, especially if you're not an experienced trader; the system is not built for sale it is built for *people* who work as independent computational traders.
+- Adoption is very low priority, especially if you're not an experienced trader; the system is not built for sale it is built for *people*.
-- No, we will never have a "corporation friendly license".
+- No, we will never have a "corporation friendly license"; if you intend to use this code base we must know about it.

 Fitting with these tenets, we're always open to new framework suggestions and ideas.